tmgthb/Autonomous-Agents/README.md

 <div id="why"> </div>

+### About predicting next-word:
-1. LLMs are trained to predict the next-word.
+- LLMs are trained to predict the next-word.
 The single training objective is known to result [Multi-task learning](#multitask).
 However, it is better understood as a [Massively Multi-task learning](#extreme).
-Next-word prediction is very [generic](#extreme) learning process: "<input, output>"-relationship learning can be seen as next-word prediction.
+- Next-word prediction is very [generic](#extreme) learning process, where any "<input, output>"-sequence relationship learning is a "next-word prediction task".
+- LLMs can overcome [incremental tasks and Discontinuous tasks](#sparks) by using memory already widely integrated by developers or by using LLM agents-methodologies.

+### Demystifying Emerging Abilities
-2. [Emerming Abilities](#emerging) refers to ability present in a larger LLM and not in a smaller one.
-There are already +137 known Emerging Abilities, which some are in fact Emerging Prompting Strategies such as: [CoT](#cot), which was not present in GPT-2 and emerged in GPT-3 model.
+- [Emerming Abilities](#emerging) refers to ability present in a larger LLM and not in a smaller one.
+There are +137 (and increasing known Emerging Abilities.
+- Emerging abilities include Emerging Prompting Strategies such as: [CoT](#cot), which was not present in GPT-2 and emerged in GPT-3 model.
+- GPT-4 performs [high compared to human-level performance on multiple benchrmarks despite incomplete AGI](#sparks), not only on few.
+- AGI definitions are not commonly agreed.
+GPT-4 lacks for example "agency" and "intrinsic motivation", which LLM agents are mitigate with RAGs, memories and tools.

+### Self-Recursive LLMs
-3. LLMs can Self-Improve its own reasoning outputs using techniques such as [CoT](#cot), [Self-Consistency](#selfconsistency) and [In-Context Learning](#multitask) during Inference.
+- LLMs can Self-Improve its own reasoning outputs using techniques such as [CoT](#cot), [Self-Consistency](#selfconsistency) and [In-Context Learning](#multitask) during Inference.
-4. LLMs can Self-Improve its model weights with: [STaR](#star), where the LLM itself is fine-tuned using correct CoT reasoning.
+- LLMs can Self-Improve its model weights with: [STaR](#star), where the LLM itself is fine-tuned using correct CoT reasoning.
-5. [Tree-Of-Thought](#tot) and (ToT or [Graph-of-Thought](#got) are extensions of the CoT-technique with function call.
-6. LLMs [Recursively Self-Improving (RSI)](#stop) code with [STOP]#stop).
+- LMs [Recursively Self-Improving (RSI)](#stop) code with [STOP]#stop).
 Adam Kalai explains insights from this technique in this [lecture about STOP](#stopvideo).
+- [LLM Self-Improves its LLM](#restreact) by finetuning with its own synthetic data without human evaluation to imrove mathematical reasoning.

+### Tree-structures enable searching large reasoning trees for a solution to a complex problem
-7. [ToolChain*](#toolchain) is first known an efficient tree search-based planning algorithm for LLMs.
+- [Tree-Of-Thought](#tot) and (ToT or [Graph-of-Thought](#got) are extensions of the CoT-technique with function call.
+[ToolChain*](#toolchain) is first known an efficient tree search-based planning algorithm for LLMs.
 ToolChain* offers significantly lower running time compare to MCTS/ToT-DFS/ToT-BFS and significantly better success rate up to 30 steps forward.
 In fact, it improves significantly reasoning capabilities of LLMs, offering SOTA reasoning with GSM8K.
+- Advanced reasoning chains are often open-ended problems between question and answer, in a massive reasoning tree.
+The ability to search large trees effectively, makes often possible to use algorithms such as A*, MCTS etc to search this space to come up a short, smart path between the problem to solution by using advanced prompting techniques.

+### Synthetic data enables Small Student Models to outperform their Teachers
+- The trend of LLMs using [TinyStories](#tinystories) or [Textbook-like datasets with Exercises](#textbookvideo) is known to significantly improve performance of the LLMs.
+[TinyGSM](#tinygsm) achieved 81.5% accuracy in GSM8K, outperforming significantly larger LLMs.
+Synthetic data offers in these examples possibility to distill smaller, yet high performing Student LLMs from the Teacher LLM with similar performance level.
+Secondly, LLMs can be used to generate diverse, yet cheaply available synthetic data to improve reasoning capabilities.
+- Autonomous Agents help generate long-range planning and action data withing real-world, which is motivated by enabling finetuning VLMs or LLMs with this data.

+### Reinforcement Learning Agents
+- RL agents can use LLMs and VLMs as Reward models or to generate reward functions.
+- LLMs can generate code to for a robot, car or embodied agent to interact within an environment.

+### LLM agents
+- Research papers have assigened succesfully wide range of roles, wide range of tasks, wide range of environments and wide range of cognitive functions to LLMs.
+- LLM agents research produces research on potential risks and behaviours to be expected in real world, when highly capable LLMs are released in the future.

+### Autonomous Agents
+- The recent improvements of voice-models, has made it possible voice-controlled UIs with simple integratio with VLMS, LLMs and other APIs.

 ----